The Ultimate Guide To Choosing Your Camino

 If you’d prefer to visit the Vatican and Rome, then the Via di Francesco would be a great and unique experience.
 This route, beginning in Assisi, has been followed by many pilgrims over the years and was inspired by the life of St Francis of Assisi.

-History buffs should really consider walking either the Camino Primitivo or the Camino Mozarabe, both of which are sure to delight and inspire a lot of research before, during, and after your experience.
+History buffs should consider walking either the Camino Primitivo or the Via de la Plata (Camino Mozarabe), both of which are sure to delight and inspire a lot of research before, during, and after your experience.

 Whichever Cycle Route you choose, you can be almost guaranteed to experience beautiful scenery and maybe, a nice cool sea breeze.
 Cycling the Camino will give you both an adrenaline rush and a serious leg workout.
 Don’t forget to pack a protein bar or two!